 Schedule a multitasking morning pumping session.

-Many moms find their supply peaks in the morning.
+Many pumping parents find their supply peaks in the morning.
 To take full advantage of this milk rush, try pumping off just a couple of ounces from one or both sides.
 Then, put the baby on to suck out the few ounces of rich hind milk that’s still inside.
 Your baby is a much more efficient milk-sucker than any pump!
 Don’t worry that your baby isn’t getting enough.
 Within a few days, your breasts will suddenly think you had twins (or triplets!) and will start making a few extra ounces for you every morning.